CodeforEvolution/GlassElevatorCollection/README.md

 # The Haiku Glass Elevator Collection (R2 Brainstorming)
 * This will soon become the (temporary) home of misplaced information, brainstorming, and discussions for Haiku's Glass Elevator project.
+None of the files here are my own, this is a collection after all.

 ### What's Haiku?